TirendazAcademy/Hands-on-Data-Science-with-GCP/README.md

 Unlike with Cloud Dataproc, you don’t need to spin up a cluster to perform data processing.
 Instead, you simply submit the code and it will get executed and autoscaled to as many machines as needed to accomplish the task effectively.

+## 🔥 Cloud SQL

+Cloud SQL is a fully-managed database service that makes it easy to set up, maintain, manage, and administer your relational PostgreSQL and MySQL databases in the cloud.

 ## ▶ Youtube videos about GCP

 - [Regression Analysis with BigQuery](https://youtu.be/77RJwtjkIA0)